 When my husband and I were only a few years into our marriage, we were hit with some large and unexpected expenses with our car and our baby’s medical bills.

 We were in no place to pay.
 Thankfully our hospital had an amazing financial aid program that forgave almost all the charges.
 It was a huge blessing in a difficult financial (and emotional) time.

 We’ve used financial aid a few other times with my husband’s schooling, but only when we’ve needed it.

-If you’re looking for quick ways to earn money, selling the un-used items you have lying around the house is a great place to start!
+Unused items are a quick way to earn money!
 I’ve sold several items over the course of our marriage including:

 - Home decor

 - A couch

 My favorite way to sell items is on Facebook marketplace, but you can also use your local classifieds.

 Go through your house and grab gently used items that are taking up space and see how much money you can make.

 You may not think you have anything worth selling, but you never know until you list something!